sovrynn/ecdo/0-FOUNDATION-THEORY/volcanoes/README.md

 No doubt, this would be accompanied by massive plumes of ash.

+## Ash Duration

+Seen estimates of several years from the 560 AD England volcanic eruption, and 9 months after Ogyges (Velikovsky).

 ## Mount St. Helens 1990 Eruption

 In 1980, Mount St. Helens, in the Pacific Northwest in Washington, erupted.